A new public open space on the Hoo Peninsula

 - creating new wildflower meadows, hedges and wooded areas where wildlife can flourish

-- creating a new orchard and space for a visitor centre in the future
+- creating a new orchard and key visitor facilities

-- providing space for picnics, play and woodland trails
+- providing space for informal picnics, play and interpretation

 - offering outstanding views of the estuary, the river and Medway